 The Historic Properties Commission has an extensive inventory of buildings, structures, sites, and areas of historical, pre-historical, architectural, and archaeological significance in the county.
 This inventory was initially completed in 1980 with a significant update in 2002, and includes over 700 sites.
 The inventory is used as a guide for the identification, assessment, and designation of historic landmarks.

 View information about the surveyed properties in the Architectural Inventory.

 The location of historic sites can be viewed on the county GIS map at this link: Alamance County GIS.
 Once the map opens, in the layers menu on the right-hand side, expand the “Admin” menu and check the box next to “Historic Sites” to view the site names and file numbers.
 The inventory files are available for viewing in the Planning Department.

 The Historic Properties Commission meets on the 2nd Tuesday of the month at 6:00 PM.
-All meetings, unless otherwise noted, are held in the Conference Room in the Alamance County Office Annex at 217 College Street in Graham.
+All meetings, unless otherwise noted, are held in the Conference Room in the Commissioners’ Meeting Room at 124 W. Elm Street in Graham.
 If there are any changes to this meeting schedule, notice shall be provided in accordance to N.C.G.S.
 143-318.12(b) (2).
 Applications to the HPC are due two weeks in advance of the meeting.

-HPC meeting agendas and minutes for the current and prior calendar years are available online using the links in the table below.
+HPC meeting agendas and minutes for the current and prior calendar years are available online at the link below.
 Prior meeting records are available in the Planning Department office, or can be provided upon request.